iley/kamaji.cc/content/hardware/_index.md

 __This is work in progress.
 Expect the instructions to be extended and updated in future.__

-Following instructions are available at this time:
+The following instructions are available at this time:
  * [Classic Kamaji](classic)
  * [Headless Kamaji](headless)
  * [Kamaji Buttons](buttons)